atsign-foundation/docs.atsign.com/content_dev/docs/tutorials/at-dude/5_dude_service.md

     }
 ```

 Lines 8 to 20 saves the `profileModel` to the remote secondary.
-This code only execute the first time a profileModel is created for an @sign.
+This code only execute the first time a profileModel is created for an atSign.

 ##### Getting Dudes from remote secondary